project-sunbird/sunbird.org-docs/developer-docs/server-installation/data-pipeline.md

 ## Deploy

-Switch to <code>Deploy/dev/DataPipeline</code> and run all jobs in the following order:
+Switch to `Deploy/dev/DataPipeline` and run the jobs in the following sequence:

 1. CassandraDbUpdate
 2. KafkaSetup